Position2/jQuery-Inline-Popup/README.md

 A jQuery Plugin to show content/image within inline.

-InlinePopup is a simplified jquery plugin to achieve expanding preview as like Google Image.
+It is a simple plugin to show content/image within an inline frame using a simplified jQuery code that enable users to expand preview as can be seen in Google Image.

 Here the steps to configure...